On the dynamics of a free vortex pair in the presence of a fixed vortex: Constrained three-vortex problem

-\begin{description} \item[Self-similar collapse ($C<0$)] For the initial conditions $z_1|_{t=0}=(1,0)$ and $z_2|_{t=0}=(0,2)$, we get $C=-6/5\pi<0$, which correspond to the case of a self-similar collapse.
+\begin{enumerate}[label=(\roman*)] \item {Self-similar collapse ($C<0$):} For the initial conditions $z_1|_{t=0}=(1,0)$ and $z_2|_{t=0}=(0,2)$ we get $C=-6/5\pi<0$, which correspond a self-similar collapse.
 Hence, we would expect both $r_1$ and $r_2$ to decrease monotonically to zero, and at $t^*=5\pi/6\approx 2.618$, the free vortices $\mathcal{V}_1$ and $\mathcal{V}_2$ to collide with the fixed vortex $\mathcal{V}_0$.
 Plotting the numerical solution for $0\leq t\leq 2.616$ yields figure~\ref{fig_Meq0_vortex_collapse}.
 The $(u,v)$ phase plane trajectory [see figure~\ref{fig_Meq0_vortex_collapse}(a)] is a single point (marked red), indicating that it is an equilibrium solution.
 In the physical plane [see figure~\ref{fig_Meq0_vortex_collapse}(b)], we see that the vortices move towards the fixed vortex in a spiral fashion.
-The vortex triangle formed by joining the vortices $\mathcal{V}_0$, $\mathcal{V}_1$, and $\mathcal{V}_2$ is shown by dashed lines at four different instances of time.
-As expected, they are all similar triangles with decreasing area.
-In figure~\ref{fig_Meq0_vortex_collapse}(c), the inter-vortex distance functions $r_1$, $r_2$, and $r_{12}$ can be seen monotonically decreasing and simultaneously reaching the zero value in finite time, agreeing with our analysis, see Sec.~\ref{subsec:Meq0}.
+The vortex triangle formed by joining the vortices $\mathcal{V}_0$, $\mathcal{V}_1$, and $\mathcal{V}_2$ is shown by dashed lines at four different time As expected, they are all similar triangles with decreasing area.
+In figure~\ref{fig_Meq0_vortex_collapse}(c), the inter-vortex distance functions $r_1$, $r_2$, and $r_{12}$ are seen monotonically decreasing and simultaneously reaching the zero value in finite time, agreeing with our analysis presented in Sec.~\ref{subsec:Meq0}.